mkurath/F5-Azure-Automation/docs/class2/module2/lab1.rst

     - Click App registration
     - Click on your app  (studentX-app)
     - Click delete
+    - rerun ./shCreate.sh and verify that all values in the Service Principal field are populated

  #.
 Create the group_vars/all/vault.yml file with the variables in the black section and verify the contents